Advantages of Vertical Trellis in growing Vegetables

 However, the benefits of growing plants vertically are as follows:

-Crops are disease free
+Crops are disease free on netting

 Growing plants vertically can help them stay clear of diseases.
 They are not only less prone to coming in contact with diseases but also grow healthier fruits and foliages.
 Unsupported plants grow horizontally which makes it easier to come in contact with diseases from the ground.
 They might also face attacks from insects which reduce the quality of fruits.
 Growing plants vertically can help avoid attacks from insects and reduce fruit damage.
 They also receive more sunlight because foliages of the plant are exposed to enough light.
 On the other hand, gardeners can spot diseases among plants easily.